 Religion imparts understandings of the world, foundational beliefs about the relationship between things, and establishes hierarchies of value and meaning to adherents.
 Three religions in particular have clear statements on the individual that should directly visible impact nation-states' position on the death penalty.
 The Vatican's abolition of the death penalty serves as a prominent model spurring predominantly Catholic nation-states to abolish the death penalty.
 Research demonstrates the beneficial impact of Protestantism's individualistic religious culture on states' policies concerning the protection and expansion of individual rights.
 This religious individualism should increase predominantly Protestant nation-states' chances for abolition.
-Last, Islam's religious culture tends to emphasize the Umma over the individual rights and protections.
+Last, Islam's religious culture tends to emphasize the Umma over the individual, indicating that predominantly Muslim nation-states should be less likely to expand individual rights and protections.
 Thus, predominantly Islamic nation-states should be less likely to abolish.